Quieting your Mind during Sex

 My Offer: Sex Counseling and Sexological Bodywork

 Being present and creating more space for your pleasure is a practice.
-In my sessions, I am happy to support you to make room under that pleasure ceiling of yours.
+In my sessions, I am happy to support you to open up for your enjoyment.

-Together, we can get curious about your ceiling:
+Together, we can get curious about your obstacles:

 Becoming curious about our distractions is often the first step that will show us the way.